 If the intestinal microorganisms are in imbalance, it often leads to premature ageing of our body, because the toxins secreted by harmful bacteria, destroy the health and beauty of a person.

-Our intestines are populated by various bacteria.
+Various beneficial intestinal bacteria populate our intestines.
 We know of such common causes of microflora disruption as:

 As may be noted, there can be a vast number of various causes of dysbacteriosis (violation of intestinal microflora).
 Therefore, in most cases for quality treatment, it is necessary first of all to eliminate the root cause of the problem.